Emily Griffen

 Shannan Fields

-As the Communications Manager of the Loeb Center, it is my goal to ensure that all students can access Loeb Center information, events, and announcements.
-I collaborate with the Loeb Center staff and other members to strategically develop a wide range of digital and print projects.
-I am always searching for more creative, efficient, and effective ways to communicate.
-Contact me if you would like to work together on any projects.
-Also, follow us on Instagram.
+As the Associate Director of Communications of the Loeb Center, I strive to ensure that all students are able to easily access the Loeb Center’s resources, events, and announcements.
+I collaborate with the Loeb Center staff and the wider Amherst community to strategically develop diverse digital and print projects.
+I continuously search for more creative, efficient, and effective ways to communicate with the Amherst student body, always aiming to engage and inform.

 Stephanie Hockman